Comparing Tip of the Red Giant Branch Distance Scales: An Independent Reduction of the Carnegie-Chicago Hubble Program and the Value of the Hubble Constant: TRGB Distances

 As part of a Cycle 28 \textit{HST} program (GO-16198) designed to increase the sample of Cepheids in NGC 4258, A. Riess and collaborators obtained two fields of parallel ACS $F606W$ and $F814W$ imaging in the halo of NGC~4258.
 The footprints for these two ACS fields are shown in red in the top panel of Figure \ref{NGC4258}, where the background image is a composite color (\textit{gri}) image created from Sloan Digital Sky Survey imaging \citep{2000AJ....120.1579Y}.

 While great effort has been put into measuring the magnitude of the TRGB in this galaxy \citep{2006ApJ...652.1133M, 2007ApJ...661..815R, 2008ApJ...689..721M, 2021ApJ...906..125J}, our new observations have two key benefits over all previous fields used in literature measurements.
 First, the bluer filter for these new fields is the preferred $F606W$ instead of F555W.
 All the other TRGB measurements presented in this paper use $F606W$ as the bluer filter, which allows for a more accurate comparison.
-Second, these are the first fields taken in the halo of NGC~4258 after the May 2009 mission (STS-125) that serviced the electronics and replaced the power supply on ACS.
-Given that we are after very high-precision measurements, any small change to the electronics post-repair could have a systematic effect on the final photometry, so a strictly differential TRGB calibration obtained with the same state of the instrument as used for the SN Ia hosts is preferable.
+Second, these are the first fields taken in the halo of NGC~4258 after the May 2009 mission (STS-125) that serviced the electronics and replaced the power supply on ACS and with the same or similar state of charge transfer efficiency degradation.
+There is a 10-15 year gap between 2003-2005 when the ACS observations of NGC 4258 used to calibrate TRGB by \citet{2021ApJ...906..125J} were obtained and those in the 2015-2020 time period of the SN host observations and the new NGC 4258 data.
+In this span a TRGB star in the halo of NGC 4258 is estimated to suffer a change of 0.1 mag due to degrading CTE.
+While this is largely corrected by pixel-based CTE rectification in the pipeline, the correction is a model which is imperfect and it is likely some fixed fraction of the correction persists as an error in $H_0$ which is best reduced by using data for NGC 4258 and the SN Ia hosts for which the electronics are in a more similar state.